rvaiya/warpd/README.md

  **-r** <num>: The number of rows in the grid.

- **-a**: Runs the warp in 'always active' mode.
+ **-a**: Runs warp in 'always active' mode.
 In this mode the navigation keys are always active and when pressed will immediately begin the warping process.
 If you use this you will likely want to remap the default keybindings to involve modifiers in order to avoid interference with typing.

  **-d**: Runs warp in the background.